“THEY CANNOT TAKE AWAY OUR SELF RESPECT IF WE DO NOT GIVE IT TO THEM”. GANDHI.

 Soon the term sex tourism began to be associated with the tourism in Cuba.
 Films, novels, short stories, and news began to describe a new and parallel avenue to get an income, an extra income, or a way to escape the economic vicissitudes Cubans were experiencing.

 Sex tourism is an increasingly controversial subject.
 Although tourism and sex have always been linked, the sex tourism industry has exploded in the past decade.
 Sex tourism occurs all over the world, but it is most pervasive in third world countries where poor women turn to prostitution for survival (Oppermann, 1998).
-Moreover, Office on Drugs and Crime, 79% of human trafficking is sexual exploitation.
+Moreover, according to the United Nations Office on Drugs and Crime, 79% of human trafficking is sexual exploitation.

 Tracey Eaton of The Dallas Morning News (11/15/2003) wrote “‘Cuba is no longer one of the world’s top destinations for sex tourism after five years of relentless police crackdowns, travel experts say.
 But another trend has emerged: More travelers are using the Internet to find prostitutes in Cuba.
 And rights advocates say that computer-assisted sex tourism is troubling because it makes it easier for men to sexually exploit Cuban women and teenagers”.